-Robert Patterson has taught acting at the same location on New York City's Upper West Side for four full decades.
+Robert Patterson has taught acting at the same location on New York City's Upper West Side since 1973.

 to develop a complete way of working that is taught nowhere else.

 Regular classes consist of eight to ten students selected out of 450 to 500 applicants,

 and only those upholding the highest professional standards are accepted.

 The full course takes 28 months of class time to complete.